Frequently Asked Questions for Faculty

 - View all student accommodations for the quarter

 - Confirm accommodation testing requests

 - Provide information regarding testing times, materials, etc.

 Pop quizzes are a part of my teaching.
 How do I accommodate a student for pop quizzes?

 Two methods of making pop quiz arrangements:

-- If the instructor knows in advance the specific dates that each ‘pop’ quiz will take place in class during the semester, the instructor can inform the DSS Test Proctor of all of the quiz dates in advance (preferably at the beginning of the quarter) in an email, with the option of attaching all pop quizzes onto the email or emailing each quiz separately, 24 hours in advance before the quiz is to be administered at DSS.
+- If the instructor knows in advance the specific dates that each ‘pop’ quiz will take place in class during the quarter, the instructor can inform the DSS Test Proctor of all of the quiz dates in advance (preferably at the beginning of the quarter) in an email, with the option of attaching all pop quizzes onto the email or emailing each quiz separately, 24 hours in advance before the quiz is to be administered at DSS.

 - If the instructor is unsure yet of the specific dates the pop quizzes will take place in class, they must then notify the DSS Test Proctor and email the quiz at least 24 hours in advance before the pop quiz takes place the following day, in order to allow ample time to schedule the student.

 When emailing pop quizzes, faculty must communicate to DSS the time their student(s) will arrive to take the quiz at DSS, how long students in the class will have for each quiz, whether students are allowed any authorized materials (i.e. Calculator, Open Book, Notes, Dictionary, etc.), and how they would like the completed quiz returned back to them.If the DSS student receives his or her testing materials in a different, accessible format, the instructor is then required to submit the pop quiz well in advance in order to convert it into the appropriate format for the student.